From Growth to Resilience: Why India’s Engineering Culture Matters Again

 This is where India’s existing industrial and engineering foundations become strategically important.

-The rise of major refinery complexes, transportation corridors, renewable-energy parks, and industrial infrastructure has created not merely physical assets, but ecosystems of engineers, contractors, operators, technicians, and project managers capable of handling complex systems at scale.
+Major refinery complexes, transportation corridors, renewable-energy parks, and industrial infrastructure has created not merely physical assets, but ecosystems of engineers, contractors, operators, technicians, and project managers capable of handling complex systems at scale.

 The significance of this episode lies not merely in one refinery project, but in what it reveals about India’s evolving role in global industrial systems.